goncalo-oliveira/rest-client/README.md

 var todo = response.Deserialize<Todo>();
 ```

-Or directly with the request extension, which return the deserialized instance instead; be aware that this method will only deserialize the content if the status code is a 100 (Ok), otherwise it will return `default<T>`.
+Or directly with the request extension, which returns the deserialized instance instead; be aware that this method will only deserialize the content if the response's status code is a 200 (Ok), otherwise it will return `default<T>`.
 Something else to consider is that this method doesn't give us access to the response's status code and headers.

 ```csharp
 var todo = await restClient.GetJsonAsync<Todo>( "todos/1" );